safurrier/python-collab-template/docs/container-setup.md

 ### Compose Command Not Found

-For Podman, you may need to install podman-compose:
+For Podman, you need to install podman-compose:

 ```bash
 # macOS